fractalic-ai/fractalic/docs-temp/quick-start.md

 | Port already in use | Existing process | Free port / change config |

 ## 2.9 Next Steps
-Proceed to Core Concepts for deeper mental model.
+Proceed to Core Concepts for deeper foundational understanding.